simoneperrotta001/DAGonCAPIO/examples/dataflow/slurm/README.md

 ### Demo 2 - Remote SLURM

 The file ```dataflow-demo-slurm-remote.py``` runs a workflow composed of four tasks on a remote machine using SLURM as job scheduling system.
+For each task specify the ip and username of remote machine and SLURM partition where execute the tasks.

 #### Preconfigurations